-In True Tale 'The Third Rainbow Girl,' Townspeople Accuse Each Other Of Murder
+In True Tale 'The Third Rainbow Girl,' Townspeople Accuse One Another Of Murder

 Eisenberg unearths a web of people who were all deeply wounded by the Rainbow Murders — as well as by the community's failure to solve them.
 She begins to see, firsthand, the effects that gossip, and years of speculating, can have on the collective beliefs of a small town.
 She sees how doubt can lodge itself in the psyche of a place, cause harm, and remain.

 The Third Rainbow Girl accomplishes what any good murder mystery should.
 It shines a spotlight on a nexus of people and a place.
-Eisenberg's tendency to weave in references to writers who've preceded her in the genre — Susan Sontag, Joan Didion and Truman Capote, for example — makes the reading experience uniquely thoughtful and introspective.
+Eisenberg's tendency to weave in references to writers who've preceded her in the genre — Joan Didion and Truman Capote, for example — makes the reading experience uniquely thoughtful and introspective.

 The insights into human nature are the real gritty, good stuff you get from reading a masterful work of journalism like this one.

 Rachel Veroff is a writer and educator in New York.
-She has written for Guernica, the Los Angeles Review of Books, the Huffington Post, Literary Hub and Catapult.
+She has written for Guernica, Los Angeles Review of Books, Huffington Post, Literary Hub and Catapult.